cvlvxi/ramblings/src/blog/2020-11/2020_11_cpp_lifetimes.md

 This however will cause the default constructor for string to be used for `string` and it may have implemented a move from the rvalue return from .substr of copy it it.

-Something to be aware of and will avoid one doing the following:
+Something to be aware of and will avoid the use of the following:

 <img src="https://i.pinimg.com/originals/83/5b/2b/835b2b1227522dc6467761fb904d1a34.jpg"/>